FintanK/jhipster-example/README.md

 - Internationalization
 - Generated deployments for heroku and OpenShift
+- EditorConfig

 Installation
 ==========================

-Make sure you have JAVA 8 installed.
+Make sure you have JAVA 1.8 installed.
 Navigate to the root directory.

 > mvn clean install